Polska Poczta, Telegraf i Telefon

 Polska Poczta, Telegraf i Telefon (Polish Post, Telegraph and Telephone) (known in its acyronym PPTiT) was the Polish state-owned Postal, telegraph and telephone service operating in the years 1928–1991, being a monopoloy in the fields of postal services and telecommunications.
 In 1987 it was transformed into a state organizational unit.
+During the existence of the Second Polish Republic it was subordinated to the Ministry of Post and Telegraphs.